stormpath/passport-stormpath/README.md

 This is an authentication strategy for use with the [Passport](http://passportjs.org/) middleware.
 Use it in your application to authenticate Stormpath accounts via username and password.

+Want to use this with Express?
+Check out the [Stormpath Express Sample](https://github.com/stormpath/stormpath-express-sample)

 ### Links
 + [Node.js Quickstart Guide](http://docs.stormpath.com/nodejs/api/home#quickstart) - Get started with Stormpath in an hour!
 + [Node.js Product Guide](http://docs.stormpath.com/nodejs/api/home) - In depth product documnetation for Stormpath's Node.js SDK